 The fight continues, however.
-On July 2, 2020, an organization called Nebraskans for Medical marijuana submitted a petition to the secretary of state.
+Earlier last year, an organization called Nebraskans for Medical marijuana submitted a petition to the secretary of state.
 Over 182,000 Nebraskan voters signed the petition, suggesting growing support for MMJ in the state.

 While medical marijuana is currently not an option, it may be a case of watching this space.
 It could be just a matter of time before radical changes are made.

 For now, some Nebraska residents are wondering whether they can use CBD instead.
 After all, some proponents refer to CBD as “healing without the high.”
 Contrary to popular belief, CBD products are not legal in all 50 states.
 To understand why, you need to recognize the differences between marijuana and CBD.

 Technically speaking, cannabis is a plant whereas CBD is a compound.
 The Cannabis sativa L plant has different subtypes, including marijuana and hemp.
 Both of these cannabis species produce cannabinoids, which are active compounds unique to cannabis plants.